 Some double major or major-minor combinations are not possible because of significant overlap in program requirements.
 See details in individual program descriptions.

-A course may be counted in two minors only if it is specifically required in both minors.
+A course may be counted in two different programs if it is

 5. Grade point average